calvin-cs262-fall2025-teamB/Project/documents/USABILITY_TEST_SCRIPT.md

 ## Introduction

-Thank you for agreeing to test WayFind, our location-based adventure game.
+Thank you for agreeing to test WayFind, our location-based adventure app.
 We want to see first-hand what it's like for real people to use the app, which will help us improve it before launch.

 **Important things to know:**